3liz/lizmap-documentation/source/publish/configuration/layer.rst

 ----------------------

 Usually, the field names are defined without accent, spaces and can't be very long.
-In :menuselection:`Layer Properties --> Attribute Forms` and clicking on a field, you can add an alias.
+In :menuselection:`Layer Properties --> Attributes Form` and clicking on a field, you can add an alias.

 This will be used to substitute the field name when possible for a more friendly name.